takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>

+  ○ 4.99.20 <br>
+    ・ A new function [Vertical Delivery Support Mode] has been added.
+When introduced, all time limit timers and the number of possible clears will continue to be displayed externally, allowing the delivery software to freely adjust size and position. <br>
+    (*If you continue to watch the game after your squad has been eliminated, you will not be able to view the squad score of the squad to which you are a spectator, as the log file cannot be used to identify the player who is spectating at this time). <br>
+    ・ Almost all variables related to Player information have been replaced with new ones. <br>
+    (With the above changes, we have optimized all programs regarding Player information.) <br>
+    ・ Assuming that timestamps disappear from log files, we adjusted the speed of reading logs and the timing of timestamp acquisition. <br>
+    ・ The time limit modification by simulation time, which obtains the current elapsed time from the server, has been re-enabled by adjusting the program to take PING into account, etc. <br>
+    (*The player's goal time will remain unchanged, as it is still an unmodified value.) <br>
+    ・ Fixed a problem that caused the external display timer to appear momentarily when leaving the show while the intro camera was playing before the start of the round in spectator status. <br>
+    ・ Fixed a problem in which a program that displayed the number of players who could clear a round based on the clear rate during the loading of the final round could be interpreted to mean that one player could clear the round even if there were zero players. <br>
+    ・ Fixed a problem that hides other items set to Text A even though no text is displayed when OverTime occurs. <br>
+    ・ Improvements have been made so that the number of Overtime occurrences can be retrieved from the database. <br>
+    ・ Fixed a problem in which a player's time was displayed as 5 minutes in the Time Attack round. <br>
+    ・ Fixed a problem in which the elapsed time would be displayed as a negative value if a clear decision was received before the start of a round. <br>
+    ・ Fixed a problem in which GUYS IDs, which change from round to round, were being displayed in the PlayerList when BOTs were displayed, when they should have been displayed as player IDs. <br>
+    ・ Fixed a problem in SquadList where, during the survival round, the color coding did not take into account ties and possible upsets if a team had the same score as another team, even though it should be theoretically possible to upsets the other team. <br>
+    ・ Fixed a problem in SquadList where, when the clear status changed depending on the end-of-round condition, the flag was initialized at the time of the transition to the results screen, causing the color coding to change between the end of the round and afterwards. <br>
+    ・ Fixed a problem in a race round with a Squad solo-based clear limit where the indication of whether the round was completed or not would disappear at the end of the round. <br>
+    ・ Fixed a problem in the Squad survival round where the game did not indicate whether the round was completed or not after the round was over. <br>
+    ・ The behavior of some exclusive modes has been changed. <br>
+    ・ Fixed a problem that caused the content update confirmation program to run out of control when the Internet connection was unstable. <br>
+    ・ Coordinates have been adjusted for the elapsed time display on the external display. <br>

   ○ 4.99.13 <br>
     ・ Fixed a problem in which automatic configuration of content information and log files would fail correctly if UserName contained spaces. <br>
     ・ Fixed a problem in which the number of cleared teams was incorrectly displayed as "number of squad teams/number of teams available for qualify" in the Squad point acquisition round, when it originally displayed the number of cleared teams. <br>